 The Marine Police Headquarters were put into service in 1884 as an office building for the harbor police.
 It also contained prison cells for pirates and smugglers, as well as stables and workshops in its wings.
 It was originally a 2-story structure, the third floor was added around 1920.
 It served as headquarters for 112 years, till 1996 when the marine police department was incorporated into Hong Kong’s general law enforcement administration in preparation for the territories’ return to the PRC.
 Rather than languishing in mean cells like the pirates of old, today’s occupants sleep in the luxury suites of the Hullett House Hotel, which now administers the building.
 One can also enjoy, as we did, a cool drink on the veranda of The Parlour restaurant on the ground floor of this beautifully restored historical gem, sitting on top of the semi-circular shopping arcade with its central waterfall like a meringue confection.

-one has an unobstructed view south toward the Time Ball Tower and the typhoon mast, not to mention the amazing contemporary HK Cultural Center beyond Salisbury Road.
+From the Parlour veranda, one has an unobstructed view south toward the Time Ball Tower and the typhoon mast, not to mention the amazing contemporary HK Cultural Center beyond Salisbury Road.